-The Charles Hatchett Award is made annually to the author(s) of the best published paper in the general area of the metallurgy of niobium or alloys containing niobium, over a previous two-year period, ending on 31st August of the year prior to the Award.
+The Charles Hatchett Award is made annually to the author(s) of the best published paper in the general area of the science, production and application of niobium-based materials, over a previous two-year period, ending on 31st August of the year prior to the Award.

-More specifically all aspects of the production and application of niobium and alloys containing niobium are eligible including:
+More specifically, all aspects of the production and application of niobium and niobium-based materials are eligible, including:

-- Processing of alloys; manufacturing, production and fabrication of finished and semi-finished products;
+- Processing and fabrication of finished and semi-finished products containing niobium;

 - Fundamental metallurgy and physical metallurgy of niobium and its alloys;

-- Application of alloys; products for important sectors such as oil and gas, aerospace, automotive, construction, biomedical, electronics etc.;
+- Application of niobium alloys, oxides and other compounds; in important sectors such as oil and gas, aerospace, automotive, construction, biomedical, electronics etc.;

-To be considered for the Award, papers should be in English (either published in English or translated by the authors), have a sound metallurgical basis, show good research methodology and experimentation, provide important scientific and technological results, and should describe commercial applications or potential applications of niobium or alloys containing niobium.
+To be considered for the Award, papers should be in English (either published in English or translated by the authors), have a sound scientific basis, show good research methodology and experimentation, provide important scientific and technological results, and should describe commercial applications or potential applications of niobium-containing materials.

 Innovative products, processes or applications may preclude publication and, in exceptional circumstances, university theses, patents and internal reports could be eligible for consideration.